There are a wide number of organisations who providing funding for projects in our region.

 Perpetual Guardian manages the largest number of registered Charitable Trusts in New Zealand.
 They administer over 550 Charitable Trusts on behalf of the generous legacies of their clients.
 In 2016, this translated to approximately $30 million invested in the community through grants and scholarships.

-The focus is on supporting communities all over NZ.
-We make a huge difference to a wide range of local causes each year by returning millions of dollars in gaming machine proceeds to NZ communities.
+Pub Charity's focus is on supporting communities all over NZ.
+They make a huge difference to a wide range of local causes each year by returning millions of dollars in gaming machine proceeds to NZ communities.

 Rotary Club of Tauranga